OreCast/Architecture/ProofOfConcept.md

   }
 ]
 ```
-- and, finally visit Frontend url `http://localhost:9000` and visit
+- and, finally we may visit Frontend url `http://localhost:9000` and see
 `Sites` page.
-It will show Sites with corresponding MetaData, and if
+It will show Sites with corresponding MetaData, and provide
-you'll click on specific site it will show its data (storage info).
+details of specific site and show its data (storage info).

 ### MinIO references
 - [MinIO for developers](https://www.youtube.com/watch?v=gY090GEDdu8&list=PLFOIsHSSYIK37B3VtACkNksUw8_puUuAC&pp=iAQB)